Feedback

 • Using Advanced Branching with Question Skip Logic

-Creating rules is as easy as creating logical sentences based on questions in your survey, or information about your respondent.
-Every rule is made up of two parts: a condition and an action.
+Rules are built like logical sentences based on questions in your survey or information about your respondents.
+Every rule is made up of two parts—a condition and an action.

 You can build rules based on the following subjects.
 Keep in mind that some subjects will only work when you use a certain collector type to send your survey.